rdzudzar/DistributionAnalyser/README.rst

 Distribution Analyser is a Web App that allows you to interactively explore continuous distributions from SciPy and fit distribution(s) to your data.
-Open it in Streamlit and explore online, or clone repo and explore localy.
+Open the app in Streamlit and explore online, or clone repo and explore locally.

 How to use
 ----------